Creating and Configuring a Geomap

 Labeling the Shapes

-The Label dropdown menu on the geomap button bar allows you to set the shape labels using shapefile attributes, values for series in the workfile, custom labels, or no labels.
+The dropdown menu on the geomap button bar allows you to set the shape labels using shapefile attributes, values for series in the workfile, custom labels, or no labels.

 After first loading a shapefile, you will see a rendering of the shapes.
 Each shape will be labeled using the first attribute found in the shapefile.
 In the example below, STATEFP was the first attribute in the file: